Ice hockey in Canada: History

-Professionalism began in the 1890s, with players being paid under the table in various sports, including ice hockey and lacrosse.
+Professionalism began in the 1890s, with players being paid under the table in various sports, including hockey and lacrosse.
+By the end of the decade, the predominant amateur league was the Amateur Hockey Association of Canada (ACHA), which Lord Stanley decreed its champions must take part in the cup finals.
+Dominated by Montreal teams in its early years, the first Western Canada team to mount a challenge were the Winnipeg Victorias.
+In 1899, the AHCA changed its name to the Canadian Amateur Hockey League.
 Openly professional leagues emerged after 1900.
-Five cities in the United States and Ontario formed the International Professional Hockey League (IPHL) in 1904.
-The American-based league was the beginning of professional ice hockey.
-The IPHL attracted high-end Canadian players, depriving Canada of its best players.
-Other early professional play took place in Northern Ontario (the Timiskaming League) and in the Maritimes (the Coloured Hockey League).
-Although many Canadian amateur teams paid their players under the table, most Canadian hockey associations still stuck to the codes of amateurism.
+Early professional play took place in Northern Ontario and in the Maritimes (the Coloured Hockey League) along with leagues in Central and Western Canada.
+Although many Canadian amateur teams paid their players covertly, most Canadian hockey associations still stuck to the codes of amateurism.
+Five cities in the United States formed the International Professional Hockey League (IPHL) in 1904.
+The American-based league was the beginning of professional hockey.
+The IPHL attracted high-end Canadian players, depriving Canada of some of its best players.
 The IPHL ceased after three years, but that was long enough to spark the creation of a Canadian-based professional league, the Ontario Professional Hockey League, in 1908.
 Though some believe the IHL's short existence was due to lack of spectator interest, the primary reason the league failed was a loss of good players back to Canadian teams that by 1906 played in hockey associations, such as the Eastern Canada Amateur Hockey Association, that allowed professionals to play alongside amateurs.
-The National Hockey Association was formed in 1910, leading to the National Hockey League in 1917.

 The violence of the sport instigated the Ottawa Silver Seven and Montreal Wanderers rivalry of 1907.
 Newspapers described hockey as a combination of "brutal butchery" and "strenuous spectacle," speaking to public perceptions and different ways of experiencing the game.
 Ideals of respectable, middle-class masculinity and rough, working-class masculinity co-existed within accounts of fast, skilled, rugged, hard-hitting hockey.